microsoft/CNTK/Documentation/Documents/Configuration Files.md

 }
 ```

-The code above is very easy to code, you simply delare a config, or basic type variable on the stack and assign something from a ConfigParameters class to that variable (i.e. int i = config(”setting”,”default”).
+The code above is very easy to code, you simply declare a config, or basic type variable on the stack and assign something from a ConfigParameters class to that variable (i.e. int i = config(”setting”,”default”).
 Both parameters with defaults and those that don’t are used in the sample code above.
-The ConfigValue class takes care of parsing the value to be the correct type, and is returned by config() references above.
+The ConfigValue class takes care of parsing the value to be the correct type and is returned by config() references above.

 The Config classes are meant to be used on the stack as shown in this example.
 Storing them in member variables or allocating using ‘new’ or other methods is not supported.
 The reason for this is an internal pointer is used to link to parent instances of config classes.
 This allows us to trace “up the stack” and look at all the config parameters that exist at a higher level.
 Since our search traverses up the stack, we need to ensure that all the parent configuration classes still exist, which is guaranteed if all config parameters are stack allocated and have lifetimes that extend past any children.

 ### Data Interfaces

 CNTK was designed with the idea that data input and output would need to transpire in many different formats.
 So data interfaces were designed in an attempt to cover various data needs.
-Currently there are two data interfaces designed, one for input and the other for output called IDataReader and IDataWriter respectively.
+Currently, there are two data interfaces designed, one for input and the other for output called IDataReader and IDataWriter respectively.
 The reader/writer code is housed in separate DLLs that which are dynamically loaded to provide data services.
 This allows the user to simply change a configuration setting and have a different reader provide the data.

-Other possible scenarios are also enabled by using a common interface, for example one reader/writer can act as a cache for another slower reader.
+Other possible scenarios are also enabled by using a common interface, for example, one reader/writer can act as a cache for another slower reader.
 UCIFastReader is a text-based reader, and though it is very fast, there is still a significant amount of overhead to parsing, so BinaryWriter/BinaryReader can act as a cache for UCIFastReader.
 The caching code is currently implemented in UCIFastReader.

 The five readers and one writer provided with CNTK all use these same interfaces and each is housed in its own DLL.
 CNTK loads the DLL and looks for exported functions that will return the interface of interest.
 The functions are defined as follows: